 Exempt investment fund regime

 The exempt investment fund regime exists next to the fiscal investment fund regime described above.
-In accordance with the exempt investment fund regime, investment funds as defined in the Dutch Financial Supervision Act (Wet op het financieel toezicht), which meet certain conditions, can request an exemption from CIT.
+In order to be eligible for the exempt investment fund regime the investment fund has to fulfil the definition of the Dutch Financial Supervision Act (Wet op het financieel toezicht), which means that its investments are limited to financial instruments such as shares, bonds, options and futures traded on qualifying stock markets (Euronext, FTSE, Nasdaq, Dow Jones etc.).
 Apart from the exempt status for CIT purposes, the exempt investment fund is not required to withhold dividend WHT with regard to profit distributions to its shareholders.

 Innovation box regime

-The innovation box is applicable if at least 30 per cent of the profits have been originated by the patent.
+The innovation box is applicable if at least 30% of the profits have been originated by the patent.
 Companies that have incurred certain qualified research and development (R&D) costs for the development of intellectual property (IP) for which no patent was granted are also entitled to the favourable effective tax rate.

 The lower effective tax rate only applies to positive income, allowing innovation losses to be taken into account in full.
 It is also possible to include profits from an intangible asset derived in the period between the patent application and the granting of the patent in the innovation box regime (not for R&D assets).